LukeShortCloud/rootpages/markdown/ansible.md

 ## Dashboards - Tensor

 Tensor is a open source dashboard and API for both Ansible and Terraform, written in Go by Pearson.
-Most of the public facing documentation is either incomplete or missing.
+Most of the public facing documentation on it's GitHub page is either incomplete or missing.

 Requirements: